heymikehaynes/crashthearcade/content/about.md

 #### Pixels and code.
 Also coffee.

-I’m Mike, a Product Designer and Front-End Developer.
-In my day job, I work at a tech company in the health care space.
+I’m Mike, a designer and hobbyist developer with a love for video games, manga, and tech in general.
+In a past life, I ran a comic book news and review site, which helped me build a strong foundation in web design and WordPress development.
+I’ve also co-hosted several podcasts and a college radio show focused on comics.

 I live in ~~frigid~~ lovely Winnipeg, Canada with my wife, our son, and an assortment of dogs and cats.

 ## Colophon